 The LITs earned their Emergency First Aid certificate, and their Level 3 or 4 of the Ontario Recreational Canoeing and Kayaking Association (ORCKA) program.
 They developed leadership skills, led worship, played, created a map to show where all Gracefield campers come from, and interned for a week as Camp Counsellors.
 They survived sprained ankles, poison ivy and an intense program, and shared their laughter, generous spirits, and many talents.

-I will be meeting with clergy, elders, and congregations to explore how they can respond to changing demographics and other challenges as faithful witnesses to the Gospel and what help they may need from me.
+I have been meeting with clergy, elders, and congregations to explore how they can respond to changing demographics and other challenges as faithful witnesses to the Gospel and what help they may need from me.
+This includes developing workshops, such as Pastoral Care and Being Faithful in the 21st Century: A Participatory Action Workshop.

-I will be meeting with youth ministry workers and youth groups to explore challenges they are experiences and discover how I can best support them.
+In the New Year, I will be meeting with youth ministry workers and youth groups in both presbyteries to explore challenges they are experiences and discover how I can best support them.

 Have questions or suggestions?
 Want to contact me?
 Simply fill in the form below and send it!